113ll3/Ibmclouddocscli/plugins/admin/index.md

 {: #admin_remvis_service_org}

-You can remove an organization from the list of organizations that can see a specific service in the {{site.data.keyword.Bluemix_notm}} catalog.
+You can remove an organization from the list of organizations that can see a specific service in the {{site.data.keyword.cloud_notm}} catalog.
 To remove the visibility of a service in the catalog for an organization, use the following command:

 ```
 cf ba remove-service-plan-visibility plan_identifier organization